 Why do so many people study jiu-jitsu?
 Here is why.

-We invite the people of Indianapolis to come and try one of our classes to see why jiu-jitsu is practiced around the world.
+We invite the people of Fishers to come and try one of our classes to see why jiu-jitsu is practiced around the world.